Nulzn/project-emd/README.md

 # Project - EMD

-- School project made by @Nulzn and @L00ting (FelixDev)
+- Project made by @Nulzn and @L00ting (FelixDev)

-- This project is not open to the public, and only @Nulzn and @L00ting have authorization to download it.
+- This project is open to the public.

-- ^^ (Later on, the project can be made public for others to download.
-If it becomes public, we'll let you know!)
 ## Installation

 ```bash